This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 Travel ignites a natural curiosity and fascination with the world.
 As soon as we find ourselves somewhere new, we have a strong desire to capture everything that makes it different from home.
 Travel provides us with an endless stream of different cultures, foreign faces and exotic scenes, but with it comes great responsibility.
 As travellers and guests in a foreign land, we must be careful to only take ethical travel photos.

 Whether they intend it or not, the photographer holds a level of power over their subject.
 In a single picture, they control how the subject is judged and perceived by others.
 Not knowing the rules of travel photography can have damaging consequences.
-Here’s how to make sure that every holiday snap is an ethical one:
+Here’s how to make sure that every holiday snap is an ethical one to help you be a more sustainable traveller.

 The consequences of unethical photography in developing countries